British Transport Police: Passenger crime

+In November 2016, BTP introduced the "See It, Say It, Sorted" slogan in posters and on-train tannoy announcements, encouraging passengers to report suspicious activity.

+The slogan has gained wide recognition.

 Funding

 The British Transport Police is almost wholly funded by the train operating companies, Network Rail, and the London Underground – part of Transport for London.
 Around 95% of BTP's funding comes from the train operating companies.
 Other operators with whom the BTP has a service agreement also contribute appropriately.
 This funding arrangement does not give the companies power to set objectives for the BTP, but there are industry representatives serving as members of the police authority.
 The police authority decides objectives.
 The industry membership represent five out of 13 members.

 The force does not receive any direct funding from the Home Office, but may apply for grants – such as for special events, like the London 2012 Olympic Games.
 With BTP now playing a large role in counter-terrorism on the rail network, the force also receives some grants towards its firearms units.

 The police authority has agreed its budget for 2021–22 at £328.1 million.